-"According to U.S. Department of Justice studies, on average, more than 2,000 children are reported missing every day across the nation and there are currently over 47,000 active missing adult cases," said Sean Mullin, President of the CHILD Project.
-"We are pleased to team up with NMCO to provide a technology that can help reunite missing children with their families."
+"According to U.S. Department of Justice studies, on average, more than 2,000 children are reported missing every day across the nation and there are currently over 47,000 active missing adult cases," said Sean Mullin, President of BI2 Technologies, developers of the CHILD Project.
+"We are pleased to team up with NMCO to provide a technology that can help reunite missing children and seniors with their families."

-With this official launch, the CHILD Project team will continue to identify other sheriffs' offices who want to participate in the program and will work with them to secure funding for the system from state and federal agencies, and private sources.
+With this official launch, BI2 Technologies will continue to identify other sheriffs' offices who want to participate in the program and will work with them to secure funding for the system from state and federal agencies, and private sources.